rizalreza/laravel-httpclient/README.md

 ## About

-On this repo i use Guzzle to build HTTP Client with laravel, so you possibly to connect  and do CRUD to REST API.
+On this repo i use Guzzle to build HTTP Client with laravel, so you can connect and do CRUD to REST API.
 You can clone my REST API repo [here](https://github.com/rizalreza/lumen-RestApi.git)

 ## How to use